 Brad Davis – Energy Programs ManagerBrad is the Energy Programs Manager for Energy Smart Colorado at CORE.
 Brad manages the commercial efficiency rebate program, the home energy assessment program in the Roaring Fork Valley, and provides data management support for CORE’s program tracking.
-In addition, Brad works with on the statewide Energy Smart Colorado program, which provides access to information, financing and a qualified workforce for residential and commercial energy efficiency customers throughout Colorado’s Western Slope.
+In addition, Brad works with Energy Smart Colorado providing access to information, financing and a qualified workforce for residential and commercial energy efficiency customers throughout Colorado’s Western Slope.

 Kate Henion – Energy Programs and Marketing CoordinatorAs the Energy Programs Coordinator, Kate helps homeowners access cash-back rebates for home improvement projects and provides complimentary energy advising services.
 She is happy to be back in Aspen and the Roaring Fork Valley, where she can work on helping make our communities more energy efficient and environmentally friendly.

-Born and raised in Connecticut, Kate attended the University of Connecticut, where she earned a B.A. in History and Political Science in 2013 – shortly after she moved to the Roaring Fork Valley where she took full advantage of the local outdoor industry.
+Born and raised in Connecticut, Kate attended the University of Connecticut, where she earned a B.A. in History and Political Science in 2013.
+Shortly after graduation, she moved to the Roaring Fork Valley where she took full advantage of the local outdoor industry.
 She spent two years working for the Glenwood Adventure Company in Glenwood Springs.
 Kate also worked for the Public Interest Network in Denver before being drawn back to the Western Slope.
-In her free time Kate can be found hiking and biking or learning how to become a better rafter and skier.
+In her free time, Kate can be found hiking and biking or learning how to become a better rafter and skier.